moomerman/flappy-phoenix/README.md

 # Flappy Phoenix

-Flappy Pheonix is a Flappy Bird clone written in Elixir using [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) to render the game UI from the server.
+Flappy Phoenix is a Flappy Bird clone written in Elixir using [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) to render the game UI from the server.